danielendler/start-berlin/content/en/project.md

 # Our goal
 First and foremost we want to support Sleman's family to feel welcome and integrated in Berlin, Germany.
-We truly believe that the family has an intrinsic motivation to get settles  and to feel integrated in Berlin.
-At the same time we do recognize how daunting and complex german bureaucracy can be and how a network of support can come to help.
+We truly believe that the family has high hopes & motivation to get settled and to feel integrated in Berlin.
+At the same time we do recognize how daunting and complex German bureaucracy can be and how a network of support can come to help.

 This is why we focus on material, organizational and emotional support.